7 Comments

 Happy to see this after listening to the sculpture podcast (and as a DC resident).
 It seems as if marble is overused here in the US - I used to live in NYC and remember once being lost in the WTC-area complex when it was in construction, it was like being trapped in an underground over-scaled ice labyrinth.
 But here in this context it just works.

-(I also enjoyed your Great Rezoning talk).
+(I also enjoyed your Great Downzoning talk).

 Yosef's avatar